 Closely Resembles Human Disease

 Similar patterns of stellate cell activation, macrophage infiltration, and changes to extracellular matrix components are seen in both human disease and mouse models.
+This allows for a consistent translational model to evaluate your interventions.

 Long Track Record